 You took on that role about six months before the COVID pandemic really took over.
 How have you handled that?

-As part of my job you have to put protocols in place for doctors to follow.
+As part of my job, you have to put protocols in place for doctors to follow.
 Every day, recommendations were changing from the CDC, from the city, so every day it seemed like we were starting from scratch.

 We're an outpatient clinic, so when New York went on lockdown, we still had to make sure we could see our patients.
 With COVID came a lot of financial issues, health issues, mental stress.
-We are located in Far Rockaway, Queens and it has one of the highest number of cases for COVID in the city.
+We are located in Far Rockaway, Queens and it has one of the highest numbers of cases for COVID in the city.
 800 people died here.
 Our doctors and nurses were seeing a lot of COVID patients.
 We never closed down.
-The patients that we serve are the essential workers.
+The patients that we serve are essential workers.
 They're the ones who are working in the kitchens, in the hospitals, the bus drivers.
 They're not able to work from home.

 One of our doctors who served this community for over 20 years actually passed away.
 He was one of the most loved doctors and he took care of thousands of patients in the community.
 Very early on, he caught COVID and ended up in the ICU and he never came out.
 It was so hard.
 We really had to work together as a team.
 And this is where I really saw my strength having to lead everyone.
 I never knew as a Chief Medical Officer, I would have to plan a memorial service.

 It's still very hard mentally and emotionally, but things [with COVID] have been dying down.
-Hopefully we'll get a vaccine soon.
+Hopefully, we'll get a vaccine soon.
 I think that would really be the game-changer for all of this.